-There is a Rusthall Village Association for anyone interested in getting involved.
-It aims to give residents a voice in how they would like the village improved, and act as a channel to voice local opinion to the new Rusthall Parish Council which can then pressure Tunbridge Wells Borough Council to make (or not, of course) changes.
+There is also a Rusthall Village Association for anyone interested in getting involved in local politics.
+It aims to give residents a voice in how they would like the village improved, and act as a channel to voice local opinion to the Rusthall Parish Council which can then pressure Tunbridge Wells Borough Council to make (or not, of course) changes.

-THE ANONYMOUS LOOKING ROAD above was once the main Coach Road of this part of the Weald when it was still all wild, tangled forest.
+THE ANONYMOUS LOOKING ROAD at the top was once the main Coach Road of this part of the Weald when it was still all wild, tangled forest.
 A superhighway of several centuries ago, to service which the Red Lion was originally built in the 15th century at Lower Green, a few bends straight ahead and out of view.

 Another survivor from those times is Two Yews Cottage (right and on the far side of the crossroads in the picture above) which is possibly the oldest building in the Tunbridge Wells area, sitting as it does beside the old Coach Road.
 On the left is Rusthall's most famous landmark - the Toad Rock in Denny Bottom.